joseeden/All-Things-Docker-and-Kubernetes/lab54_EKS_Everything_in_Console/README.md

 6. Git it a name: **EKSServiceRole**.
 7. Finally, click **Create role**.

-## Create the VPC and Nodes through CloudFormation
+## Create the VPC through CloudFormation

 Let's start with creating a VPC where our EKS Cluster will reide.
 We'll use a Cloudformation template from the [AWS Docmentation.](https://docs.aws.amazon.com/eks/latest/userguide/creating-a-vpc.html)